ultral/ultral.github.io/it/200k_iac.md

 ![Molecule](assets/molecule.png?raw=true "molecule")

-Linting for 40 roles and testuinf for ten of them took about 15 minutes.
+Linting for 40 roles and testing for ten of them took about 15 minutes.

 ![Molecule vs. Testkitchen](assets/200k_testing_molecule_vs_testkitchen.png?raw=true "Molecule vs. Testkitchen")

 What is the best solution?
-On the one hand I do not want to be the final authority, but on the other hand, I would like to share my point of view.
+On the one hand, I do not want to be the final authority, but on the other hand, I would like to share my point of view.
 There is no silver bullet exists, however, in case of Ansible molecule is a more suitable solution then testkitchen.

 ### IaC Testing: Integration Tests

 ![IaC Integration Tests](assets/200k_testing_integration.png?raw=true "IaC Integration Tests")

 On the next level of *IaC testing pyramid*, there are *integration tests*.
 Integration tests for infrastructure look like unit tests:
-1. Split infrastructure into simple modules / breaks, i.e. Ansible roles.
+1. Split infrastructure into simple modules/breaks, i.e. Ansible roles.
 2. Create an environment i.e. Docker or VM.
 3. Apply *a combination* of simple break/module to the environment.
 4. Check that everything is ok or not.